-- Begin distinguishing between what is in their control and what isn't.
-Alcoholics often cover up feelings of being out of control by attempting to control everything in their lives, including their own drinking.
-Some alcoholics drink to forget that other painful things in their lives are beyond their control.
-One way these alcoholics can use Step 3 is to ask themselves if they have control over something that is upsetting them.
-Learning to let go of things that are beyond their control may help some alcoholics reduce the desire to drink.
+Those struggling with alcohol addiction often cover up feelings of being out of control by attempting to control everything in their lives, including their own drinking.
+Some drink to forget that other painful things in their lives are beyond their control.
+One way to use Step 3 is to consider if you have truly have the power to control certain aspects of your life, such as your drinking.
+Learning to let go of things that are beyond their control may help some to reduce their desire to drink.

 The feelings behind alcohol addiction are usually painful; often, those struggling with alcohol addiction feel they can’t deal with pain, anger or frustration.
 As a result, many may turn to drinking as a coping mechanism to relieve themselves of these feelings.
 By learning to turn over these feelings to some sort of higher power, people may begin feeling more capable of dealing with life’s challenges, which can help alleviate the compulsion to drink.

 Being more open to guidance.